Ministry of Jesus

 Jesus' early Galilean ministry begins when after his baptism, he goes back to Galilee from his temptation in the Judaean Desert.
-In this early period, he preaches around Galilee and recruits his first disciples who begin to travel with him and eventually form the core of the early Church as it is believed that the Apostles dispersed from Jerusalem to found the apostolic sees.
+In this early period, he preaches around Galilee and recruits his first disciples who begin to travel with him and eventually form the core of the early Church as it is believed that the apostles dispersed from Jerusalem to found the apostolic sees.
 The major Galilean ministry which begins in Matthew 8 includes the commissioning of the Twelve Apostles, and covers most of the ministry of Jesus in Galilee.
 The final Galilean ministry begins after the beheading of John the Baptist as Jesus prepares to go to Jerusalem.

 In the later Judean ministry Jesus starts his final journey to Jerusalem through Judea.
 As Jesus travels towards Jerusalem, in the later Perean ministry, about one third the way down from the Sea of Galilee (actually a freshwater lake) along the River Jordan, he returns to the area where he was baptized.

 The final ministry in Jerusalem is sometimes called the Passion week and begins with Jesus' triumphal entry into Jerusalem.
 The gospels provide more details about the final ministry than the other periods, devoting about one third of their text to the last week of the life of Jesus in Jerusalem.

 Overview

-The gospel accounts place the beginning of Jesus' ministry in the countryside of Roman Judea, near the River Jordan.
+The gospel accounts place the beginning of Jesus' ministry in the countryside of Roman province Judaea, near the River Jordan.

 The gospels present John the Baptist's ministry as the precursor to that of Jesus and the baptism of Jesus as marking the beginning of Jesus' ministry, after which Jesus travels, preaches and performs miracles.
 Jesus's baptism is generally considered the beginning and the Last Supper with his disciples in Jerusalem as the end of his ministry.
 However, some authors also consider the period between the Resurrection and the Ascension part of the ministry of Jesus.